-Sharing, a domain due to D. Jacobs and A. Langen (Jacobs and Langen 1989; Jacobs and Langen 1992; Langen 1990), is based on the concept of set-sharing.
-An element of the Sharing domain, which is a set of sharing-groups (i.e., a set of sets of variables), represents information on groundness,1 groundness dependencies, possible aliasing, and more complex sharing-dependencies among the variables that are involved in the execution of a logic program (Bagnara et al. 1997; Bagnara et al. 2002; Bueno et al. 1994; Bueno et al. 1999).
+Sharing, a domain due to D. Jacobs and A. Langen (Jacobs and Langen 1989, Jacobs and Langen 1992, Langen 1990), is based on the concept of set-sharing.
+An element of the Sharing domain, which is a set of sharing-groups (i.e., a set of sets of variables), represents information on groundness, groundness dependencies, possible aliasing, and more complex sharing-dependencies among the variables that are involved in the execution of a logic program (Bagnara, Hill and Zaffanella 1997, Bagnara, Hill and Zaffanella 2002, Bueno et al. 1994, Bueno et al. 1999).

-Even though Sharing is quite precise, it is well-known that more precision is attainable by combining it with other domains.
+Even though Sharing is, in a sense, remarkably precise, it is well-known that more precision is attainable by combining it with other domains.
 Nowadays, nobody would seriously consider performing sharing analysis without exploiting the combination of aliasing information with groundness and linearity information.
 As a consequence, expressions such as 'sharing information', 'sharing domain' and 'sharing analysis' usually capture groundness, aliasing, linearity and quite often also freeness.
 Notice that this idiom is nothing more than a historical accident: as we will see in the sequel, compoundness and other kinds of structural information could also be included in the collective term 'sharing information'.